FELLOWSHIPS

 Fellow education is emphasized and reinforced in a variety of formal and informal settings.
 Training takes place at the microscope, through a comprehensive series of didactic lectures given by faculty, and during supervised electives in related clinical laboratories (coagulation, molecular pathology, cytogenetics, and genomics).
 Fellows present at multidisciplinary and hematopathology-specific teaching conferences, and teach other trainees (medical students, residents and fellows from pathology and other disciplines, and medical technologists).

-Fellows are encouraged to undertake at least one academic project and to present at national meetings.
+Fellows are expected to undertake at least one academic project and to present at national meetings.
 There are numerous opportunities for research, with fellow participation supported by all members of the division as well as the Center for Personalized Diagnostics.
-For qualified and interested applicants, an additional year may be made available to pursue more focused and in-depth research in hematopathology.

 Faculty